English: Pani Poni Dash!

 1 indicates a weighted score

 comedy parody school

-SynopsisThe 11 year old Miyamoto Rebecca becomes the new teacher of a classroom which is full of weirdos.
+SynopsisThe 11-year-old Miyamoto Rebecca becomes the new teacher of a classroom which is full of weirdos.
 Despite her cute looks she's a little beast and can be pretty sarcastic and offensive.
-The school is not safe anymore now that she's in charge of a class and her students, Himeko, Ichijou, Rei and a white rabbit who took a liking to Rebecca help her to rough up the school and the neighbour-class with its teacher "ojii-chan".
+The school is not safe anymore now that she's in charge of a class and her students, Himeko, Ichijou, Rei and a white rabbit who took a liking to Rebecca help her to rough up the school and the neighbor with its teacher "ojii-chan."